It was love at first sight! From the moment I saw these Glazed Yogurt Carrot Cookies, I knew they would be a hit with family and friends.

-I made a couple of changes to the recipe: As was previously mentioned, I replaced some of the margarine with yogurt and applesauce; I used grated carrots instead of cooked; and I replaced the granulated sugar with brown sugar (I also decreased the total amount of sugar).
+I made a couple of changes to the recipe: As was previously mentioned, I replaced some of the margarine with yogurt and applesauce; I used grated carrots instead of cooked, and I replaced the granulated sugar with brown sugar (I also decreased the total amount of sugar).
 I was not disappointed with the results.
-The next time I make this recipe, I will probably replace some of the all purpose flour with whole wheat flour.
-The original recipe can be found here.
+The next time I make this recipe, I will probably replace some of the all-purpose flour with whole wheat flour.

 This recipe for these Glazed Yogurt Carrot Cookies incorporates coconut and carrots.
 A weird combination, but you know what?
 It makes for a terrific carrot cookie!

 - 2 teaspoons baking powder

 - 1/4 teaspoon salt